All Products

 Document Center

 By default, Realtime Compute for Apache Flink cannot access the Internet.
-This topic provides answers to some frequently asked questions about service access over the Internet, access across virtual private clouds (VPCs), domain name resolution, and network connectivity test.
+This topic provides answers to frequently asked questions about Internet access, cross-VPC access, domain name resolution, and network connectivity testing.

 How do I troubleshoot network issues?

-By default, Realtime Compute for Apache Flink can access only services that are deployed in the same VPC and the same region as Realtime Compute for Apache Flink.
+By default, Realtime Compute for Apache Flink can access only services that are deployed in the same region and the same VPC as Realtime Compute for Apache Flink.
 If you want to access resources across VPCs or access Realtime Compute for Apache Flink over the Internet, use the following methods:

-2. Check whether the CIDR block of the vSwitch to which the Realtime Compute for Apache Flink workspace belongs is added to the whitelists of the upstream and downstream storage services.
-For more information, see How do I configure a whitelist?
+2. Check whether a whitelist is configured for the upstream and downstream storage services.
+For more information, see How do I configure a whitelist?.

 3. If a network timeout error persists, the network issue may be caused by a connection timeout.
-In this case, increase the value of the connect.timeout parameter in the WITH clause.
-The default value of this parameter is 30, in seconds.
+You need to increase the value of the connect.timeout parameter in the WITH clause of the data definition language (DDL) statement.
+The default value of this parameter is 30 seconds.

 Realtime Compute for Apache Flink supports the network detection feature.
-To use the network detection feature, perform the following steps in the development console of Realtime Compute for Apache Flink:
+To use this feature, perform the following steps in the development console of Realtime Compute for Apache Flink:

 4. In the Network detection dialog box, configure the Host parameter to specify an IP address or endpoint to check whether the running environment of a Realtime Compute for Apache Flink deployment is connected to the upstream and downstream storage services.